-- Moving out-of-state or, of course, out-of-country.
+- Moving out-of-state or out-of-country.
 What makes a will legal and valid in Iowa is not the same in other states, like, say, Ohio or Rhode Island.
 Each state has its own set of laws governing wills, probate, and so on.
 Also, if you buy property in another state and/or set-up a secondary residence, this must be included in your estate plan.

 - If something happens to one of your beneficiaries or fiduciaries.
 Life happens to everyone else in your plan, and sometimes this means beneficiary passes away or a fiduciary retires.
 Reviewing your plan’s key contact list at least annually, in addition to on an as-needed basis, will keep everything fresh and relevant.

 - If your marriage status changes.
 Needless to say, you will want to update your estate plan in the case of a marriage or divorce.
-Every attorney I know, myself included, has heard horror stories of what happens when an ex-spouse inherits a huge sum of money, merely because an estate plan wasn’t properly updated.
+Most estate planners you’ll meet can attest to horror stories on behalf of their clients of what happens when an ex-spouse inherits a huge sum of money, merely because an estate plan wasn’t properly updated.

 - If you have kids (or more kids).
 You’ll want to ensure that in case something happens to you that your children are going to be protected by a trusted guardian.
 And, also, presumably you’ll want to add the children as beneficiaries, etc.

 - If your financial situation changes significantly.
 This includes inheriting money or complex assets.
 Perhaps your business accelerates astronomically.
 Maybe you have what professional advisors call “a liquidity event,” (e.g., you’re flush with cash).
 Your estate plan, and its distributions, will need to be revisited to accommodate such changes in fortune.